AlexSim93/pull-request-analytics-action/README.md

    - Once the action completes, your detailed PR report will be available.
    - If configured, check for a new issue in the specified repository containing the report.

-This setup allows you to fully leverage **pr-full-report-action** for comprehensive PR analysis, tailored to your project’s needs.
+This setup allows you to fully leverage **pull-request-analytics-action** for comprehensive PR analysis, tailored to your project’s needs.

 ## Report Examples

-Explore how **pr-full-report-action** works with these report examples in the project:
+Explore how **pull-request-analytics-action** works with these report examples in the project:

 1. **Multi-Month Report**: Analysis over several months.
-[View Example](https://github.com/AlexSim93/pr-full-report-action/blob/master/examples/periodReport.md).
+[View Example](https://github.com/AlexSim93/pull-request-analytics-action/blob/master/examples/periodReport.md).

 2. **Last N PRs Report**: Insights into the most recent pull requests.
-[View Example](https://github.com/AlexSim93/pr-full-report-action/blob/master/examples/nPRsReport.md).
+[View Example](https://github.com/AlexSim93/pull-request-analytics-action/blob/master/examples/nPRsReport.md).

 Click the links for detailed report formats and insights.